bkauf/next-store/README.md

 ```

-Navigate to the demo application via he service URL returned.
+Navigate to the demo application via the service URL returned.
 You can use the same data below to create a new item:

 ```sh